-Why generating leads could make you tons of money
+Generating leads will make you tons of money

-I offer a service but I don’t need a website to generate leads
+I offer a service but I don’t need a website for generating leads.

 All I need for this is a website?